 - Once it is baked, bring the cake out immediately and tap the cake pan lightly a few times to release the hot air.
 Turn the cake pan upside down on a cooling tray for at least 45 minutes.
 Do not remove the cake from the cake pan at this point. (see tip #10)

 - After 45 minutes, you can remove the cake from the pan.
 Serve with the blueberry whipped cream.

 - Whisk softened cream cheese and sugar until creamy.

 - In a separate bowl, whisk the whipping cream until it starts to thicken.
 Add cream cheese and blueberry jam.
-Continue to whisk in medium-high speed, until medium peak is form.
+Continue to whisk in medium-high speed, until a medium peak is formed.
 It is best for frosting the cake.
 Continue to beat to stiff peak is best for piping decorations.